skeetidot/nitrates_cancer/README.md

 # nitrates_cancer
-Spatial analysis of nitrate rates and cancer in Wisconsin
+Spatial analysis of nitrate concentrations and cancer rates in Wisconsin